viet-v/viet-v/README.md

 ### Hello, I'm Viet 👋

-I’m currently learning and working on front end development.
+I’m currently working as a front-end developer.

 Nothing makes me feel more fulfilled than actively contributing positive impacts.
 Tech is the place I find my motivation and creativity flow, and I believe with the right blend with interpersonal skills, it could bring solutions to all life problems.

-With 3+ years of teamwork in multiple environments, I step into tech as a fast learner and always open to new lessons.

 When I’m not working, you can find me <br>
 :dancers: dancing, <br>